-Depending on which trip you're on while in Rwanda, you may find yourself travelling by:
+Depending on which trip you're on while in Rwanda, you may find yourself traveling by:

 Get out of the city and into the heart of the African bush aboard a safari vehicle, purpose-built for negotiating rough terrain.

-When travelling with us in Rwanda you may find yourself staying in a:
+When traveling with us in Rwanda you may find yourself staying in a: